maykinmedia/django-simple-certmanager/docs/quickstart.rst

 Whenever an instance is deleted (through the admin or code), the associated files are purged as well.

+You can now also generate a Certificate Signing Request (CSR) and a private key in the admin interface.

+Generated files are stored at your configured ``PRIVATE_ROOT`` directory.

+You can also download the CSR from the admin interface.

 **Programmatically**

 The ``Certificate`` model is the public API of the library.